google/rune/doc/rune4python.md

 ## Integers

-Integers in Python are either fixed-width integer, rather then infinite precision.
+Integers in Python are either fixed-width integer, rather than infinite precision.
 As a cryptography-centric systems language, Rune uses only fixed-integer widths, but the width can be any size up to 2<sup>24</sup>-1.